CassRamos/server_app_backend/README.md

 This project was developed with the following technologies:

-- Java & Spring Framework 🍃
+- Java & Spring Boot 🍃
 - MySQL 🐬
 - Postman
 - Git & Github